-In a month-long study performed by the Royal Horticultural Society, researchers discovered that talking to your plants really can help them grow faster.
-They also found that plants grow faster to the sound of a female voice than to a male voice.
+In a study performed by the Royal Horticultural Society, researchers discovered that talking to your plants really can help them grow faster.
+They also found that plants grow faster to the sound of a female voice than to the sound of a male voice.
 Other studies have experimented with different sound levels and even the kinds of things that are said to plants.
 Do they respond better to compliments or insults?

-Researchers went into the study with the idea that the male voice would make the plants grow faster, and were surprised with the results.
-They said that they are unsure why the female voice worked better, saying that it could be that women may have a greater range of pitch or tone that affects the sound waves that hit the plant, and that sound, just like any other environmental factor, has an effect on plant growth.
+Researchers went into the RHS study with the idea that the male voice would make the plants grow faster, and they were surprised by the results.
+They said that they are unsure why the female voice worked better, positing that it could be related to women's greater range of pitch or tone that affects the sound waves that hit the plant, and that sound, just like any other environmental factor, has an effect on plant growth.